New Mexico Railroad Accident Lawyers

 Any train accident is likely to result in massive destruction, but when an accident involves two rail vehicles, the consequences will be even more destructive.
 These types of accidents are so tragic because trains have little time to slow down and nowhere to turn to avoid a collision.
 Add this to the massive weight and sheer force of each moving vehicle, and you have a disaster in the works.

 Some train accidents occur because railway owners fail to warn passengers of potential hazards.
 It is their responsibility to ensure that every possible measure is taken to educate passengers and to ensure they secure rail yards, switching yards, rail right-of-way, train bridges, and other dangers on railroad property.
 It's also vital for railroads to clearly mark grade crossings.
 Many of the nation's train accidents occur at the same grade crossings every year.
 Why is that?
 Because the grade crossing either has an unsafe design or requires clearer markers—both of which are the railroad's responsibility.
 In cases of this kind, our New Mexico railroad accident lawyers seek answers and justice, with the goal of improving safety for others in the future.

 While each incident is different, the following are potential causes of railroad accidents:

 - Switch points worn or broken

 Train Accident Attorneys in New Mexico

-Time and time again, attorneys at Arnold & Itkin have witnessed companies do everything in their power to deny liability after an accident.
+Time and time again, our Albuquerque train accident attorneys at Arnold & Itkin have witnessed companies do everything in their power to deny liability after an accident.
 Such cases can be complex and require extensive investigation.
 Survivors and grieving families need qualified attorneys to make sure the train company bears responsibility for their actions and that the victims are fairly compensated.